SonnyFishback/introduction-to-serverless-framework/README.md

 Today we will be diving into one of my favorite tools to build full stack applications with, the serverless framework.
 Before we dive into the great things about serverless framework let's first break down what what the word serverless means in software development.

-What is serverless?
+So what is serverless?

 Serverless is a computation strategy and billing model that allows you to pay only for the computation power your application uses.
 Instead of paying for a typical server that runs continuously in the cloud you can use serverless compute that will run only when you need it and turn off when you don't.

-If a standard server in the cloud is a light bulb, serverless compute would be a light that has a motion sensor so it only turns on when you need it and turns off when you do not.
+If a standard server in the cloud is a light bulb, serverless compute would be a light that has a motion sensor so it only turns on when you need it and turns off when you don't.

+Another awesome benefit of serverless compute is auto scaling.
+Traditional servers have bandwidth limitations.
+This means the more users you have, them more servers you must provision.
+With serverless compute, your compute instances scale up and down with your resource needs automatically.

 Sounds cool right?
 This is an awesome strategy that you can leverage across cloud providers making it a great tool for start ups and projects that may scale up in resource needs in a very short time.

 As with all technical decisions, the choice to use the serverless strategy depends on your unique situation.
 Serverless is great for some uses cases and is not a great fit for others.